sglp/server/README.md

 Upon finishing last touches (see [Issues](https://github.com/trejder/slp-server/issues) for details), this project will most likely be abandoned.

-It lacks some certain functionality and has some small or bigger bugs:
+It lacks some certain functionality and has some smaller or bigger bugs:

 1. There is completely no support for user credentials / logging in.
 [Client](https://github.com/trejder/slp-client), once started, throws all the location data directly to server, which distinguishes clients by analysing UUID only.